 Types of Lithium Batteries: Lithium Cell Design

-The most technologically advanced, reliable manufacturers of lithium cells ensure that their batteries provide top performance over a long cycle life by maintaining high standards in the following three main areas of cell technology:
+The most technologically advanced, reliable manufacturers of lithium cells ensure that their industrial batteries provide top performance over a long cycle life by maintaining high standards in the following three main areas of cell technology:

 – cathode and anode materials